 CALCulate<n>:MARKer<m>:FUNCtion:SUMMary:MEAN:RESult?

-This command queries the mean time domain power.
+Queries the mean time domain power.

 To get a valid result, you have to perform a complete measurement with synchronization to the end of the measurement before reading out the result.
-This is only possible for single measurement mode.
+This is only possible for single sweep mode.